Jaycedam/mac-setup/README.md

 - Lock screen: Set required password after screen is off to **inmediatly** for security reasons.
 - Safari: Enable hide my ip and disable telemetry in Privacy tab.
+- Import theme.terminal from the backup folder into the default terminal.

 ## Todo